bigkjp97/mologov/README.md

 ### Function

-This consist of easy code :) I just count the keywords which matched in logs, I will figure some new functions when needed...
+This consist of easy code :), thanks to `prometheus-client` I just count the keywords which matched in logs, I will figure some new functions when needed...

 ## init.yml